Book of Nahum: Overview

-The Book of Nahum consists of two parts: a prelude in chapter one, followed by chapters two and three which describe the fall of Nineveh, which later took place in 612 BC.
 Nineveh is compared to Thebes, the Egyptian city that Assyria itself had destroyed in 663 BC.
 Nahum describes the siege and frenzied activity of Nineveh's troops as they try in vain to halt the invaders.
 Poetically, he becomes a participant in the battle, and with subtle irony, barks battle commands to the defenders.
 Nahum uses numerous similes and metaphor that Nineveh will become weak "like the lion hiding in its den".
 It concludes with a taunt song and funeral dirge of the impending destruction of Nineveh and the "sleep" or death of the Assyrian people and demise of the once great Assyrian conqueror-rulers.

 Surviving early manuscripts

 The original text was written in Biblical Hebrew.

-Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).
+Some early manuscripts containing the text of this chapter in Hebrew are the Masoretic Text, which includes the Codex Cairensis (895), Aleppo Codex (10th century), and Codex Leningradensis (1008).

-Fragments of this book were found among the Dead Sea Scrolls including 4QpNah, known as the "Nahum Commentary" (1st century BCE); 4Q82 (4QXIIg; 1st century BCE). and Wadi Murabba'at MurXII (1st century CE).
+Fragments of this book were found among the Dead Sea Scrolls including 4QpNah, known as the "Nahum Commentary" (1st century BC); 4Q82 (4QXIIg; 1st century BC). and Wadi Murabba'at MurXII (1st century AD).

 There is also a translation into Koine Greek known as the Septuagint, made in the last few centuries BC, with extant manuscripts including Codex Vaticanus (B; $\mathfrak{G}$B; 4th century), Codex Sinaiticus (S; BHK: $\mathfrak{G}$S; 4th century), Codex Alexandrinus (A; $\mathfrak{G}$A; 5th century) and Codex Marchalianus (Q; $\mathfrak{G}$Q; 6th century).
-Some fragments containing parts of this chapter (a revision of the Septuagint) were found among the Dead Sea Scrolls, i.e., Naḥal Ḥever (8ḤevXIIgr; 1st century CE).
+Some fragments containing parts of this chapter (a revision of the Septuagint) were found among the Dead Sea Scrolls, i.e., Naḥal Ḥever (8ḤevXIIgr; 1st century AD).

 Themes

 The fall of Nineveh

 Nahum's prophecy carries a particular warning to the Ninevites of coming events, although he is partly in favor of the destruction.
-One might even say that the book of Nahum is "a celebration of the fall of Assyria."
+One might even say that the book of Nahum is "a celebration of the fall of Assyria".
 And this is not just a warning or speaking positively of the destruction of Nineveh, it is also a positive encouragement and "message of comfort for Israel, Judah, and others who had experienced the "endless cruelty" of the Assyrians."

 The prophet Jonah shows us where God shows concern for the people of Nineveh, while Nahum's writing testifies to his belief in the righteousness/justice of God and how God dealt with those Assyrians in punishment according to "their cruelty".
 The Assyrians had been used as God's "rod of […] anger, and the staff in their hand [as] indignation."